Azure-Samples/azure-search-multiple-regions/README.md

 ### What gets deployed

-The deployment script will:
+The deployment script:

-1. Create Azure AI Search services in two regions (westus2 and westus3)
+1. Creates Azure AI Search services in two regions (westus2 and westus3).
-2. Deploy Azure Functions with automatic code deployment
+2. Deploys Azure Functions with automatic code deployment.
-3. Configure Azure Front Door with priority-based routing
+3. Configures Azure Front Door with priority-based routing.
-4. Deploy Cosmos DB NoSQL (serverless) for data storage
+4. Deploys Cosmos DB NoSQL (serverless) for data storage.
-5. Populate Cosmos DB with 50 sample product documents
+5. Populates Cosmos DB with 50 sample product documents.
-6. Configure synchronization (indexers or change feed based on selection)
+6. Configures synchronization (indexers or change feed based on selection).
-7. Configure the frontend with the Front Door URL
+7. Configures the frontend with the Front Door URL.
-8. Save configuration for testing scripts
+8. Saves configuration for testing scripts.

 The deployment takes approximately 15-20 minutes to complete.